codingopsio/twentytwentyBackend/README.md

 - Validation using Mongoose and no external libraries
 - Use async/await

-## Now the current features we're going to work on
+## Now the current features we're going to work on, are listed below

 ### Free Webinars